DRSEA Seeking Prospects For Summer Baseball Program

 Pilot project will bring underprivileged Americans to Dominican Republic for training and cultural experience

-The Dominican Republic Sports & Education Academy will be holding tryouts at Lincoln University (PA) on October 17 for its DRSEA SUMMER BASEBALL EXPERIENCE, a one-month pilot project in the Dominican Republic in Summer 2016 involving baseball players from the United States who are currently sophomores or juniors in high school.
+The Dominican Republic Sports & Education Academy will be holding tryouts at Southern University on January 16, 2016 for its DRSEA SUMMER BASEBALL EXPERIENCE, a one-month pilot project in the Dominican Republic in Summer 2016 involving baseball players from the United States who are currently sophomores or juniors in high school.
 Players will be hand-selected by a panel of experts, based on baseball skills and academic standing, and invited to participate in the project where they will receive baseball instruction from some of the top coaches in the Dominican Republic, including clinics conducted by Major League Baseball, as well as receive SAT and ACT preparation, and Spanish lessons.Register for The DRSEA Summer Baseball Program!

 The DRSEA – Helping to Build A Passion for Learning